 Life Cycle Assessment (LCA)

-A life cycle assessment (LCA), also known as life cycle analysis, typically assesses the full life cycle impact of a product, activity or service and against often 20 environmental impact categories, such as carbon , water depletion, eutrophication, toxicity, and more.
+A life cycle assessment (LCA), also known as life cycle analysis, typically assesses the full life cycle impact of a product, activity, or service, and often against 20 environmental impact categories, such as carbon, water depletion, eutrophication, toxicity, and more.

 Life cycle assessment is a sophisticated decision support tool that can be used to identify the environmental benefits of your products, buildings, supply chains or services.
 A robust life cycle assessment would adhere to the International Standards on LCA:

-- ISO 14040:2006 – Environmental management – Life cycle assessment – Principles and framework; plus
+• ISO 14040:2006Environmental management – Life cycle assessment – Principles and framework; plus

-- ISO 14044:2006 – Environmental management – Life cycle assessment – Requirements and guidelines
+• ISO 14044:2006Environmental management – Life cycle assessment – Requirements and guidelines

 These two standards underpin all good studies on LCA.

-According to the ISO standards there are four main stages of an LCA.
+According to the ISO standards, there are four main stages of an LCA.
 These are shown in the diagram below:

 The four stages are described further below:

-- Interpretation (conclusions and recommendations): This is the key output of the life cycle assessment.
+4. Interpretation (conclusions and recommendations): This is the key output of the life cycle assessment.
 The results will be analysed in detail to determine the impact hotspots and the key environmental impact categories.
 These can then be used to make recommendations for improvement.

-- Streamlined LCA: A streamlined LCA relies heavily on secondary data and professional life cycle assessment software to produce rapid results.
+• Streamlined LCA: A streamlined LCA relies heavily on secondary data and professional life cycle assessment software to produce rapid results.
 This streamlined approach can produce results quickly and is therefore useful for initial hot-spotting and testing conclusions before embarking upon a detailed study.
 Streamlined LCA is useful to determine if a full LCA is needed.

-- LCA training: For further information on LCA training we have online and workshop based courses.
+• LCA training: For further information on LCA training, we have online and workshop based courses.

 An LCA covers many different environmental impacts.
 However, it also includes carbon footprint or embodied carbon results.
 The results for carbon are still typically the indicator of most interest.
-The are also useful to support claims of carbon neutrality or net zero carbon.
+They are also useful to support claims of carbon neutrality or net zero carbon.

 Life Cycle Assessment results can be used to support a wide range of applications.
 These include the development of Environmental Product Declarations (EPDs)*, wider product sustainability disclosures, and detailed Whole Life Carbon Assessments for buildings and infrastructure.